Our Lady of Caysasay Academy: History

 After several years, a high school building was erected under the administration of Sister Hyginia Peralta.
 This was later converted into the grade school building when a twelve-room high school building was constructed.
-A convent was also built for the Sisters who lived there while administering the school.
-With the student population increasing every year, several annex buildings were built.
+A convent was also built for the Sisters.
+Several annex buildings were also built.

-In 1970, OLCA had its first two lay principals: Mercedes Anorico for the grade school and Tita M. Alcazar for the high school.
+In 1970, OLCA had its first two lay principals: Mercedes Anorico led the grade school and Tita M. Alcazar led the high school.

-The grade school department was co-educational from the beginning, while the high school was exclusive to girls.
+The grade school department was originally co-educational while the high school was exclusive to girls.
 Starting in 1983, boys were accepted in the high school department.
-The first class of male graduates numbered 28.

 On April 27, 1993, the Benedictine Sisters through Sister Pia Lansang turned over the school to the Archdiocese of Lipa in the presence of Salvador Q. Quizon, who represented Archbishop Mariano Gaviola.
-The Oblates of the Holy Spirit (OSS) assisted the Director from 1993 to 1996.

 The Community of the Missionary Catechists of the Sacred Heart (MCSH) was invited to assist in the school administration and religious formation in 1996.
 Sister Mary Regina Conti was appointed Assistant Directress.

+Current status

+In 2023, the Academy offers education at Nursey, Lower Basic, Junior High and Senior High School level.
+The Senior High School offers courses in the areas of Business, Humanities, Social Sciences and STEM.